Himanshi04660/VerveBridge/Smart_Personal_Finance_Manager/README.md

 	-> A pie chart representing the distribution of your expenses

 ==> Ask AI-Assisted Questions:
-    You can interact with the AI to ask questions related to your financial situation, such as "How can I save more?" or "What is the best investment strategy for me?"
+    You can interact with the AI to ask questions related to your financial situation.